MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 The UNet takes both the image to denoise, and the timestep `t`.
 I took a simple approach to incorporating `t` into the model
 * a [sinusoidal embedding](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L75) is made as in other work
 * a [simple nonlinear MLP](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L89) learns something about it (the same kind of MLP you see in other work)
-* However there is just one MLP - it is applied at the [beginning of the forward pass](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L125)
+* however there is just one MLP - it is applied at the [beginning of the forward pass](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L125)
-  * different blocks that use the time as input learn [linear projections](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L91) resize it to the correct shape.
+  * different blocks that use the time as input learn [linear projections](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L91) resize it to the correct shape

 ## Following DDPM

 This first run followed the DDPM paper total number of timesteps to run the diffusion process: `T=1000` and linear noise schedule with `beta_1=1e-4` and `beta_T=0.02`.
-The noise schedule is how much guassian noise to add to `x_{t-1}` to get `x_{t}`, where `beta_t` is the variance of the added noise.
+The noise schedule is how much Gaussian noise to add to `x_{t-1}` to get `x_{t}`, where `beta_t` is the variance of the added noise.

 ## Outcomes